 On the other hand, if t is existentially quantified in p'', then p'' implies p', since existential quantifiers can always be validly moved to the right.
 And since, p' is equivalent to p, therefore p'' also implies p.
 Since p'' has the existentially quantified t at the extreme left, in the position of greatest scope, we can infer p'' from any arbitrary singular by existential generalization.
-Therefore, since any arbitrary singular implies p'' and since p'' implies p, ascent from any arbitrary singular by existential generalization.
+Therefore, since any arbitrary singular implies p'' and since p'' implies p, ascent from any arbitrary singular holds for term t in proposition p.